-Buy today and get a copy of Gary's newest eBook, "Creative Chord Progressions" (© 2016, Pantomime Music Publications) FREE
+Buy today and get a copy of Gary's eBook, "Use Your Words!" (© 2017, Pantomime Music Publications) FREE

 I’ve written about 80 songs in the past 5 years.
 I’m essentially a poet who puts words to music.
 That’s a challenge, as I have very little formal music training.
 Gary’s series of e-Books is well organized, well indexed, clearly written and very practical.
 It’s an excellent mix of detailed “how-to” information with thoughtful and inspirational ideas about the more abstract issues of song-writing.